seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 *Enter Citizens, & c*

 **First Citizen**
-Which way ran he that kill’d Mercutio?
+Which way ran he that kill'd Mercutio?
 Tybalt, that murderer, which way ran he?

 **BENVOLIO**